South Carolina senator reintroduces abortion ban bill

 A South Carolina senator has reintroduced legislation that would ban abortions in the state and possibly criminalize the act.

-Wednesday, nearly 100 people gathered in the Statehouse for an anti-abortion event calling on lawmakers to pass "personhood" legislation, a bill that would stipulate life begins at conception and at that moment, has all the rights as any other citizen.
+Nearly 100 people gathered Wednesday in the Statehouse for an anti-abortion event calling on lawmakers to pass "personhood" legislation, which would stipulate that life begins at conception and grant the unborn at that moment all rights as any other citizen.

-Republican Sen. Richard Cash of Powdersville said this year's version of the bill ties the matter to South Carolina's criminal code.
-If upheld, the legislation would allow the possibility for prosecutors to pursue a criminal case against individuals who willfully perform abortions.
+Republican Sen. Richard Cash of Powdersville said that this year's version of the bill ties the matter to South Carolina's criminal code.
+If approved, the legislation would allow the possibility for prosecutors to pursue a criminal case against individuals who willfully perform abortions.

-Last year, a bill to ban nearly all abortions except for cases of rape, incest and risk to the mother's life failed in the Senate after an hours-long filibuster.
+"We're not saying right now today we're advocating some sheriff go arrest a doctor," Cash said.
+But he added that if the bill is upheld in its current version, "if you're a doctor and abortions have been re-criminalized and you kill a baby, well you've just committed murder."

 Sign Up and Save